Student Conduct Code

 "University official" includes any person employed or contracted by the university, performing assigned administrative or professional responsibilities.

-"University premises" means buildings and/or property (including adjacent streets and sidewalks) which are owned, leased or used by the university, to include all satellite campuses affiliated with the university.
+"University premises" means buildings and/or property (including adjacent streets and sidewalks) which are owned, leased, rented or operated by the university, to include all satellite campuses affiliated with the university.

 "University president" refers to the university president or a designee of the university president.

-"Vice-president for student affairs" refers to the vice-president for student affairs or a designee of the vice-president for student affairs.
+"Vice-president for student affairs" refers to the vice-president for student affairs or their designated representative.

 WAC 172-121-030 Rights of students.
-(1) Any student or student organization accused of or charged with any violation of the student conduct code has the following rights in conduct review proceedings:
+Any student or student organization charged with any violation of the student conduct code and the victim in the case of an allegation of harassment or sexual misconduct, have the following rights:

-(a) The right to a fair and impartial conduct review hearing before the conduct review officer or the student disciplinary council;
+(1) The right to a fair and impartial conduct review process;

-(c) The right to remain silent during any conduct review proceeding;
+(3) The right to remain silent during any conduct review hearing;

-(g) The right to speak on his/her own behalf in all proceedings;
+(5) The right to speak on their own behalf in all proceedings;

-(j) The right to be subjected to university disciplinary action only one time for the same incident.
+(11) The right to be subjected to university disciplinary action only one time for the same conduct.

 WAC 172-121-040 Jurisdiction.
 Eastern Washington University shall have jurisdiction over student behavior which occurs on university premises.
 The university may also exercise jurisdiction over student conduct which occurs at off-campus locations if the behavior adversely affects the university and/or the pursuit of its objectives and the university determines that a significant university interest is affected.
 The university has sole discretion in determining what conduct adversely impacts the university and/or the pursuit of its objectives.